zhufuyi/sponge/pkg/nacoscli/README.md

 ## nacoscli

-Get the configuration from the nacos configuration center and parse it into a structure.
+Get the configuration from the nacos configuration center.

 ### Example of use